OPINION: Social media blame falls squarely on us

 There have always been a wide variety of opinions and beliefs in America, but we have somehow managed to soldier on because of the belief that the common value of being American was enough of a reason not to focus on our differences.
 Now, that bubble seems to be fracturing.
 As we run around trying to yell louder than the other people in the room in order to make our own views heard, people are taking advantage of the instability.
 Our lack of solidarity makes America vulnerable to manipulation because it clouds our ability to think critically.

-Social media hasn't done anything to help the situation.
-Even if you pulled the plug on all social media and the internet as a whole right now, and radio and television, while you are at it, and maybe some print publications, too, you still wouldn't solve the problem.
+Social media hasn't done anything to help the situation, but even if you pulled the plug on all social media and the internet as a whole right now, and radio and television, too, while you are at it, and maybe some print publications, too, you still wouldn't solve the problem.

 The problem is that we have forgotten how to educate ourselves about issues, to consider more than a sound bite here and there or a headline.
 And most of all, the problem is that we have forgotten what the value of unity is.
 Our grandparents remember, and some of our parents.
 But the value of setting aside individual beliefs in order to work together to accomplish great things, like quality education, creative freedoms, economic stability and a good quality of life has been lost on this generation.
 Perhaps we've had it too good for too long to realize what life without that national unity looks like.
 But we're getting a taste of it now.
 It's a nation full of anger, hate, fear and violence.
 And while we battle it out, the vultures are circling, ready divide us even further and profit any way they can from the ensuing chaos.